kdadabhoy/to-9km-and-beyond/README.md

 ## Airplane:

 ### Overview:
-The purpose of this class is so that a user is able to easily get desired characteristics of an airplane and have an functional airplane object to use (like for simulations).
+The purpose of this class is to enable a user to easily get desired characteristics of an airplane and have an functional airplane object to use (like for simulations).
 An airplane object is initialized with three Wing objects (Main Wing, Horizontal Tail, and Vertical Tail), an CF34_3B1 object (the engines), a Nacelle object, a Fuselage object, a fuel weight, and a payload weight.

 ### Disclosures: